 Ultimately, you and your classmates will have the rare opportunity this semester to have a say in how this course is designed and how it will work.
-I have designed this version of the course using the data I collected from ENGL 1B students for the past two semesters.
-I will be asking for your input at various times throughout this semester so that I can continue to refine the course to meet your needs.
+I have designed this version of the course using the data I collected from ENGL 1B students for the past three semesters.
+I will be asking for your input at throughout the semester so that I can continue to refine the course to meet your needs.